 Each production requires months of planning and preparation, but it is a job I thoroughly enjoy.
 I love giving homeschooled children the opportunity to participate in wholesome, God-honoring productions.
 The Homeschool Dramatic Society stands on prayer, and I believe that God's blessing and favor has been on each production.
 I know that I have been drawn closer to the Father and that my faith has been strengthened through these productions, and year after year it has been my prayer that the same would be true for the other cast members and our audiences.

 In 2010 I married Nate McCurdy, the man of my dreams.
 We now have five children.
 In addition to writing and directing musical productions, I work in curriculum development and graphic design in my family's homeschool curriculum business, Notgrass History.

 When I visited Corozal, Belize, in June of 2008 to work with a Christian school, I knew that I wanted to go back.
 I dreamed of taking one of my productions down and directing it with the children of the school.
 In October-November of 2008, God fulfilled that dream.
 My mom, Charlene, came along as my traveling companion and assistant director and we spent almost four weeks in Belize to work with the children and prepare them to present a concert to their families and the community.

 The production I chose to do with the children was Sing the Story, which tells the story of the Bible from Creation through Acts.
 I had to simplify the production a great deal to fit with the Belizean culture and the time we had to work with the children.
 The end result wasn't exactly what I was expecting, but it was wonderful.
 I learned to go with the flow and let things happen Belize style!
-Below is an account of the concert I wrote from the perspective of one the attendees, whom were not expecting, but who made the whole experience more beautifully Belizean!
+Below is an account of the concert I wrote from the perspective of one the attendees, who made the whole experience more beautifully Belizean!

 An account of Sing the Story in Corozal, Belize